 More than a few groups of people have found their way down to the Southern Zone to start intentional communities, which are designed from their inception to have strong social ties, often based on shared work and support.
 Places like Selva Armonia or Posada Natura were founded by groups of like-minded people who wanted to create a space to grow food and relationships in a peaceful setting where, with a little work, they can live in appreciation of the abundance of the land.

 There are a number of ways to make life in Costa Rica work for you.
 You may not have the income expectations of some of the first world capitals of the world, but the wealth of experience that this region affords keeps drawing people in consistently.
-If living with health, peace and wonder are at the top of your list, Costa Rica can be the right home for you.
+If living with health, peace and wonder are at the top of your list, living and working Costa Rica can be the right fit for you.